Pomona/Pomona/README.md

 * Semi-automatic management of REST API versioning by inspection of changes in JSON schema.
 (TODO)

 Oh, by the way, for all nitpickers out there.
 I use the REST definition freely.
-I believe it will be possible to expose a somewhat RESTful API through Pomona someday, but oh course it all depends on the domain model mapped.
+I believe it will be possible to expose a somewhat RESTful API through Pōmōna someday, but oh course it all depends on the domain model mapped.

 ## State of the project

-Although usable for simple scenarios, Pomona should be considered early work-in-progress stuff.
+Although usable for simple scenarios, Pōmōna should be considered early work-in-progress stuff.
 It will change.
 A lot.
 It's for the adventurous and the rebels! ;)

 My personal goal is to release a version 1.0 before christmas.
 But no promises, yet.